-"Industrial Espionage in Duopoly Games" - job market paper
+"Industrial Espionage in Duopoly Games" - lead article

-"Are Payoff Maximisers More Cooperative?
+"Are Payoff Maximisers More Pro-Social?
 Evidence from a Prisoner's Dilemma Experiment" - available at SSRN

 Economic Environment of Business (MSc)

 In an article read by 5000 people I explain what determines the size of a wedding gift from Economics standpoint.
 The discussion is linked to my JEBO publication, which is referenced in the text.

 I disseminate research results among younger audiences by writing for an A level magazine, subscribed to by many schools and colleges across the UK.